WHO eyes vaccine trial for Ebola-hit DR Congo - Nigeria Today

 The WHO meanwhile remains “optimistic” that Kinshasa can rapidly bring the outbreak under control, the agency’s regional chief for Africa said during the conference call.

-Salama agreed, saying the risk of the outbreak spreading internationally was low.
+Salama also said the risk of the outbreak spreading internationally was low.

 Do you something awesome to share with the world?
 Click here to share